The Welfare of Future Children

 Summary

-This practical guide to reproductive ethics navigates the complex subject of policy around IVF treatment and disability screening, focusing on the welfare of future children.
-It examines complex philosophical issues through three key questions:
+This open access practical guide to reproductive ethics navigates the complex subject of the policy around IVF treatment and disability screening based on the concerns around the welfare of future children.
+It focuses on 3 questions in order to examine these often complex philosophical issues:

-- Should we allow prospective parents using IVF to implant an embryo with a condition considered a disability?
+- Should we allow prospective parents using IVF to implant an embryo with a condition considered to be a disability?

 Book Details